jamii/imp/diary.md

 ?q = min(?bq, ?sq)
 ```

 In a query like this you really don't want to replace >= or min by finite relations until after joining the buys and sells on ?m, otherwise you end up with O(n**2) rows in the replacements.
-In general it looks like primitives shouldn't be applied until all their inputs have been joined together, but that means that they can't take part in the semijoin phase which breaks the guarantees of Yannakaki's algorithm.
+In general it looks like primitives shouldn't be applied until all their inputs have been joined together, but that means that they can't take part in the semijoin phase which breaks the guarantees of Yannakakis' algorithm.

 An alternative is to ignore primitives while planning the join tree and then insert them as extra nodes afterwards.
 This can blow up in queries like: